shortstheory/shortstheory.github.io/_drafts/warstory.md

 Suicune restored some HP using its Leftovers.

-Gengar had to be Protected form Rhyperior's rain of stones this turn.
+Gengar had to be Protected form Rhyperior\'s rain of stones this turn.

-Having two Pokemon put to sleep would've definitely ended the battle for
+Having two Pokemon put to sleep would\'ve definitely ended the battle for

 me, so this was pretty explanatory.
 Suicune continues to doze away.